hitechbeijing/vim-centos-package/README.md

 This is a project for building Nightly Vim centos rpm package sources from (<a href="https://github.com/vim/vim">Vim</a>).

-Please make sure you have choose the right version el6 is build for centos 6 el7 is build for centos 7
+Please make sure you have choose the right version el6 is build for centos 6 and el7 is build for centos 7

 use <b>rpm -ivh <packagename></b> to install the package